 ANZ

 ANZ has branches throughout most of New Zealand.
-In recent years, it has become increasingly popular with working holiday makers—they offer zero monthly fee packages, only an easy-to-get proof of address is required, and you can sometimes start the account opening process before arriving in New Zealand.
+In recent years, it has become increasingly popular with working holiday makers because they offer zero monthly fee packages, and the fact that you can start the account opening process before arriving in New Zealand.
+ANZ stands for The Australia and New Zealand Banking Group Limited, which means you can also use your ANZ account in Australia (handy if you’re planning a working holiday in Australia, too!).

 Westpac

 Westpac is a member of the Global ATM Alliance.
 If you already use one of their partnership banks in your home country, you can make use of benefits such as withdrawing cash without extra charges at Westpac ATMs.
-You can still open your own Westpac account for more convenience.
+That being said, you can choose any New Zealand bank you please to open your bank account.

 ASB